chrisfield/redux-formkit/packages/redux-formkit/README.md

 - Keeps a running error-count and valid/not valid status
 - Synchronous validation including flexible support for inter-field valiation
 - Asynchronous validation

+I need to update the examples for version 3 (hooks).
+The old examples are that show most of thye features are [here](https://github.com/chrisfield/redux-formkit/tree/before-hooks/examples).

 ## Usage